markheckmann/OpenRepGrid/README.md

 [![R-CMD-check](https://github.com/markheckmann/OpenRepGrid/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/markheckmann/OpenRepGrid/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+>You love repertory grids?
+So do we!
+>Find out about a powerful tool to analyze your grids!

 ## Overview

 **OpenRepGrid** is an R package for the analysis of repertory grid data.
 Its home is  [openrepgrid.org](https://openrepgrid.org/).